DromnHell/meta-control-decision-making-agent/README.md

 * The *agentSimulator.py* script is the core of the program.

-  It takes as input 5 mandatory ordered arguments :
+  It takes as input 7 mandatory ordered arguments :
-  1.  the id of the experiment that we are going to launch,
+  1.  the id of the experiment that we are going to launch.
+It must be an integer.
+  2.  the id of the first expert, among this list : MF, MB, DQN, None.
+  3.  the id of the second expert among this list : MF, MB, DQN, None.
-  2.  the file that contains the representation of the environment,
+  4.  the file that contains the representation of the environment,
-  3.  the file that describes the key states of the environment,
+  5.  the file that describes the key states of the environment,
-  4.  the file that describes the state space and the action space,
+  7.  the file that describes the state space and the action space,
-  5.  the file that contains the parameters of the agent.
+  7.  the file that contains the parameters of the agent.

   In addition, it can also take 9 optional arguments :
-  * the coordination criterion we want to use (-c),
+  * (-c) the coordination criterion the agent will use, among this list : random (default value, entropy, entropy_and_cost, only_one.
-  * the value of the kappa coefficient (-k),
+  * (-k) the value of the kappa coefficient (-k),
-  * the amount of reward expected before the simulation stops (-r),
+  * (-r) the amount of reward expected before the simulation stops (-r),
-  * the maximum duration of the simulation (-d),
+  * (-d) the maximum duration of the simulation (-d),
-  * the window size of the filtering (-w),
+  * (-w) the window size of the filtering (-w),
-  * the indication of an upcoming goal change for the agent (-n),
+  * (-n) the indication of an upcoming goal change for the agent (-n),
-  * the indication of an upcoming environmental change (-a),
+  * (-a) the indication of an upcoming environmental change (-a),
-  * the record of the data (-l),
+  * (-l) the record of the data (-l),
-  * the record of a compressed version of the data (-s).
+  * (-s) the record of a compressed version of the data (-s).

 * The *modelFreeRL.py* script allows the agent to use a Q-learning algorithm (model-free reinforcement learning) to learn to solve the task,